 A decision will normally be made within six weeks of receiving the request.

-What if the request for an assessment is refused?
+What happens if the request is agreed?

 What if I disagree with the decision not to assess?

 Full details of how to appeal are provided within your decision letter.
-This also contains information about how you can contact the local authority to discuss decisions.